iterative/dvc.org/static/docs/commands-reference/commit.md

         not in cache:       model.pkl
 ```

-And we can look in the DVC cache to see if the new version of `model.pkl` is
+Now we can look in the cache directory to see if the new version of `model.pkl`
-indeed _not in cache_ as claimed.
+is indeed _not in cache_ as claimed.
 Look at `train.dvc` first:

 ```yaml
 cmd: python src/train.py data/features model.pkl